Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do:
-- Check display "Sign in" toast
+- Fix "Sign in" problem
+- Add route for Cards page
+- Add footer pages
 - Add cookies

 - Start with the scraping